Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

 Giant offer their amazing TCR in a Tiagra 4700 version.
 The groupset is Tiagra throughout with no cutting corners.
 Giant supply all the contact points, wheels, tyres, stem and seatpost to bring a bike that really impresses both on the spec sheet and out on the road.

-Van Ryself is the 'serious' bike line from French-based sports megastore chain Decathlon, and the Shimano Ultegra-equipped RR 920 CF is the marque's second-from top offering, with a full carbon frame and fork.
+Van Ryself is the 'serious' bike line from French-based sports megastore chain Decathlon, and the Shimano Ultegra-equipped Ultra CF (previously known as RR 920 CF) has a full carbon frame and fork.
 It boasts handling, manners and ride feel that belie its bargain price.

-The SuperSix Evo is dead.
-Long live the SuperSix Evo.
-One of the picks of 2020's Cannondale range is the latest incarnation of the SuperSix Evo Ultegra, which packs quite a lot of bike for three grand.
+One of the picks of 2021's Cannondale range is the latest incarnation of the SuperSix Evo Ultegra, which packs quite a lot of bike for a bit over three grand.

-Cannondale has totally redesigned its flagship carbon road race bike with an all-new frame that is more aerodynamic, stiffer and comfortable than the bike first introduced in 2011 and last updated in 2015, with wider tyre clearance and revised geometry.
+Cannondale totally redesigned its flagship carbon road race bike for 2020 with an all-new frame that is more aerodynamic, stiffer and comfortable than the bike first introduced in 2011 and last updated in 2015, with wider tyre clearance and revised geometry.

 The changes make for a bike that's comfier than its predecessor and, if Cannondale's wind tunnel numbers are right, a bit faster too.
 This model comes with hydraulic disc brakes and Cannondale's own HollowGram Si carbon wheels.